 Wittman will discuss the decade-long hunt— its twisting path of leads, clues, and secrets— for this vitally important historical document.

-Admission to the lecture is free and seating is limited.
+Admission to the lecture is free.
+Seating is limited; no reservations required.